(Updated March 17, 2021)

 - Coast Guard: “The Coast Guard Legal Program is a “full-service” legal support organization, providing legal advice and counsel for any and all requirements the service’s decision makers place on us.
 This is done within 10 general legal practice areas: Criminal Law/Military Justice, Operations, International Activities, Civil Advocacy, Environmental Law, Procurement Law, Internal Organizational Law, Regulations & Administrative Law, Legislative Support and Legal Assistance.”

-- Marine Corps: “You will likely serve as a prosecutor or defense counsel in military courts-martial during your first tour and have the opportunity during your USMC career to practice law in areas as diverse as operational law, family law, environmental law, labor law and international law.”
+- Marine Corps: “You will likely serve as a prosecutor or defense counsel in military courts-martial during your first tour and have the opportunity during your USMC career to practice law in areas as diverse as operational law, family law, the law of war, labor law and international law.”

 - Navy: “As a Navy judge advocate, you will experience the most diverse legal practice available to an attorney.
 Some of the specific areas of our practice include: Military Justice, Legal Assistance, International and Operational Law, Administrative Law, Environmental Law, Civil Litigation, Admiralty and Maritime Law, Information Operations and Intelligence Law.”